 It’s time to start planning some fun-filled family outings for the fall.
 And don’t worry — there’s a lot to do in the Champaign-Urbana area that won’t cost you too much.
-And most of it is outdoors!

 Load up on squash, pumpkins, fall greens and more at area farmers markets.
-Many continue well into October and you’ll continue to find great produce while supporting local farmers.
+Many continue well into October and you’ll find great produce while supporting local farmers.
 Check out our tips for shopping Market at the Square with kids, in case you’re new to the market.

 2. Flannel Fest

 An annual tradition, you can wear your plaid flannel and head out to Centennial Park to watch the lumberjack show (your kids will love it!) and enjoy music, art, food trucks, crafts, games and more.